ddeconde/dotfiles/etc/README.md

 Create a user account with:
 - a **strong password** without a hint, and
+- standard account privileges,
 - a not too identifiable account name.

+Create an administrator account with:
+- a **strong password** without a hint,
+- admin account privileges,
+- a not too identifiable account name,
+- the full name "Administrator."

+The administrator account is for installing software and updating the operating system.
+The preferences for this account should be left at defaults and it should not be used for ordinary computing.

 ### Firmware Password